nabto/nabto-embedded-sdk/doc/platform_integration_howto.md

 ```

 This function is called a bit after the device has been started, since
-the device needs to have opened its local socket first and aquired the
+the device needs to have opened its local socket first and acquired the
 local port number of the local socket.

-When this function is called the mDNS implementation should register
+When this function is called, the mDNS implementation should register
 the service `_nabto._udp` as having the `port` port number on the
 device.
-Further two key value pairs should be registered for the
+Further, two key value pairs should be registered for the
 service `productid=<productId>` and `deviceid=<deviceId>`.

-There exists several mDNS clients which can be used to test that a
+Several mDNS clients exist which can be used to test that an
 mDNS implementation works.
-On Windows and Mac it is recommended to use
+On Windows and Mac, it is recommended to use
 the dns-sd tool which comes from bonjour.
 On Windows this sdk can be
-downloaded from [https://developer.apple.com/bonjour/].
+downloaded from https://developer.apple.com/bonjour/.
 On Mac, the
 dns-sd tool is installed by default.
 On Linux the avahi-tools package
 can be used, it comes with the avahi-browse command (`avahi-browse -a -r`).

-Assuming there is a Nabto EDGE device running on the local network,
+Assuming there is a Nabto Edge device running on the local network,
 then the dns-sd tool can be used as

 Example scan for all nabto edge devices on the local network.